vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 - Discover [other activation functions](https://keras.io/activations/) besides sigmoid.
 - Discover [other optimizers](https://keras.io/optimizers/) besides SGD.
 - Read my [introduction to Convolutional Neural Networks](/blog/intro-to-cnns-part-1/) (CNNs).
 CNNs revolutionized the field of Computer Vision and can be extremely powerful.
-- Learn about [Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network), often used for Natural Language Processing (NLP).
+- Read my [introduction to Recurrent Neural Networks](/blog/intro-to-rnns/) (RNNs), which are often used for Natural Language Processing (NLP).

 I may write about these topics or similar ones in the future, so [subscribe](/subscribe/?src=intro-to-nn) if you want to get notified about new posts.